syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/treeview/how-to/manipulating-nodes.md

 * [refreshNode](https://ej2.syncfusion.com/javascript/documentation/api/treeview/#refreshnode)
 * [moveNodes](https://ej2.syncfusion.com/javascript/documentation/api/treeview/#movenodes)

-These methods give you the flexibility to add, remove, update, refresh, or move nodes as needed, enabling a fully interactive and customizable TreeView structure.
-Here’s an overview of each method and how they are typically used:
+These methods provide the flexibility to add, remove, update, refresh, or relocate nodes as needed, facilitating a fully interactive and customizable TreeView structure.

 ## Dynamically adding nodes

-The TreeView `addNodes` method lets you add new nodes to specific positions in the TreeView by passing the node details.
-You can add both parent and child nodes by providing their target ID.
+The [`addNodes`](https://ej2.syncfusion.com/javascript/documentation/api/treeview/#addnodes) method of TreeView allows you to insert new nodes at designated positions within the TreeView by passing the necessary node information.
+You can add both parent and child nodes by specifying their target ID.

 {% if page.publishingplatform == "aspnet-core" %}